grelleum/SteelConnection/README.md

 ##### version 0.8.0
 REST API access to Riverbed SteelConnect Manager.

-SteelConnection provides wrapper objects to simplify access to the Riverbed SteelConnect REST API.
+SteelConnection provides a wrapper object to simplify access to the Riverbed SteelConnect REST API.\
-The SteelConnection objects store the SCM base URL and authentication so that you only need to pass in the resource and any required data.
+The SteelConnection object stores the SCM base URL and authentication so that you only need to pass in the resource and any required data.
-The object creates a Request session object, which is sent to the SteelConnect Manager and passes back a response object with an additional 'data' attribute containing any data from the SteelConnect Manager.
+The SteelConnection object creates a Request session object that is used to send many API requests using a single TCP connection.
+These requests can accept either Python dictionaries or JSON formatted strings.
+SteelConnection returns a native Python dictionary or list based on the expected return value.
+The requests response object is always available as an attribute.\

 Supports Python 2.7, 3.4, 3.5, 3.6